DJM0/vote-logic/README.md

 ## Features

+- Suggestion preview when creating a new suggestion (31/12/14)
+- Markdown support in suggestion description (31/12/14)
 - Truncated suggestion summaries in overview (30/12/14)
 - Suggestion total count (28/12/14)
 - Sort suggestions by popularity or date created (04/12/14)